 Dmytriy.
 Version history, versioning in a must-have functionality in the tools of the kind.
 You don’t use it very often, but when you really need it – you can sell a soul for it.

 Dmytriy.
 Well.
-Let me tell you this way, when you spend six hours working on the file and need to jump back to some previous decision… While I was working with Photoshop, I was doing the numerous copies, basically on every milestone.
-And you need to save all this somewhere, with new name for every file.
+Let me tell you this way — when you spend six hours working on the file and need to jump back to some previous decision… While I was working with Photoshop, I was doing numerous copies, basically on every milestone.
+And you need to save all this somewhere, with a new name for every file.